 Summer is here, and with summer comes time away from work.
 How will you spend these precious days or weeks away from the architecture studio?
 At the beach?
 With family?

 One option would be to stay indoors and watch movies about architects.
-While I certainly recognize that spending summer holidays with more (fictional) architects and architecture might not be everyone’s idea of a break, I am also employed as a writer for an architecture website and I want to write a summer listicle because everyone else gets to and my pitch for “the top 100 architects who should keep their clothes on at the beach” was rejected.
+While I certainly recognize that spending summer holidays with more (fictional) architects and architecture might not be everyone’s idea of a break, I am also employed as a writer for an architecture website and I want to write a summer listicle because everyone else gets to and my pitch for “100 architects who should keep their clothes on at the beach” was rejected.

 Luckily, film and television have a long-standing fascination with both architects and architecture.
 Unluckily, they’re usually depicted as men who are wealthy, prone to dressing like a Scandinavian sofa, and are either sinister and menacing or distracted and preoccupied in a sociopathic way.